 Bedrooms are to be kept neat and tidy.
-No attempt must be made to paste/nail anything on the walls such as pictures, plaques, etc. Rooms are subject to inspections at anytime.
+No attempt must be made to paste/nail anything on the walls such as pictures, plaques, etc. Rooms are subject to inspections at any time.
+Dorms are to be kept neat and tidy at all times.
+Personal belongings should be properly organized and stored, promoting a clutter-free living space that enhances comfort and safety.
+To maintain the integrity of the dormitory walls, students are permitted to use 3M adhesive removable tape specifically designed for hanging lightweight items such as pictures and posters.

-The rooms will be inspected weekly by the Dorm Supervisor.
-Students whose rooms remain in an unsatisfactory condition after an inspection will be subjected to disciplinary measures.
+• The rooms will be inspected weekly by the Dorm Supervisor.
+Students whose rooms remain in an unsatisfactory condition after an inspection will be subjected to disciplinary action(s).